opeleg24/NBA-Website-Server/README.md

 # Built With

-• php - The server scripting language used
+• PHP - The server scripting language used

 • MySQL - The database management system used

-• [simple_html_dom](http://simplehtmldom.sourceforge.net/) - External web harvesting library used to scrap The NBA teams and players data
+• Slim- The web server framework used to built the API request sysytem

-• [Slim](https://www.slimframework.com/) - The web server framework used to built the API request sysytem
+• simple_html_dom - External web harvesting library used to scrap The NBA teams and players data

 # Acknowledgements

 The NBA Web Site uses the following open source software:

-• simple_html_dom
+• [Slim](https://www.slimframework.com/) - PHP micro framework for handling API requests

-• Slim
+• [simple_html_dom](http://simplehtmldom.sourceforge.net/) - PHP web scrapping library